lynzrand/nadir/docs/protocol.md

 ## Messages

-All message sent and received by the Client MUST be a JSON string.
-Every message MUST contain a string field named `_t` to indicate the type of the message.
+All message sent and received by the Frontend must be a JSON string.
+Every message must contain a string field named `_t` to indicate the type of the message.

 ```ts
 interface ApiMessage {